Soimn/Otus/design.md

 // TODO:
-  - Find out how types should be presented and be manipulated in the metaprogram
+  - Find out how types should be represented and manipulated in the metaprogram
-  - Find out how the metaprogram should be able to refer to declarations
+  - Find out how the metaprogram should refer to declarations
   - Maybe ditch the direct declaration based API with a message loop instead?
-  - Should the internal and the API representation of the AST be memory compatible?
+  - Should the internal and API representation of the AST be memory compatible?
-  - How should body_text and modify be handled?
+  - Should body_text and modify be a part of the language and how should they be handled?

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////